Nareshindu/expense-documentation/Frontend.md

 Developer has chosen Nginx as a web server and thus we will install Nginx Web Server.

-Install Nginx
+1️1 Install Nginx Web Server
+## Install Nginx using dnf (applicable to RHEL, CentOS, or Fedora-based systems):
 ```
 sudo dnf install nginx -y
 ```
-Enable nginx
+Enable Nginx to start on boot:
 ```
 sudo systemctl enable nginx
 ```
-Start nginx
+Start the Nginx service:
 ```
 sudo systemctl start nginx
 ```
-Try to access the service once over the browser and ensure you get some default content
+## Verify Default Nginx Web Page
+Open a browser and access your server’s IP (e.g., http://your-server-ip).
+You should see the default Nginx welcome page.

-Remove the default content that web server is serving.
+Remove existing default content:
 ```
 rm -rf /usr/share/nginx/html/*
 ```
+## Deploy the Frontend Build

-Copy build to the below given path
+Copy the built frontend files to the Nginx HTML directory:
 ```
-cp /opt/expense-frontend/build/ /usr/share/nginx/html
+sudo cp -r /opt/expense-frontend/build/* /usr/share/nginx/html/
 ```

-## Create Nginx Reverse Proxy Configuration.
+## Configure Nginx as a Reverse Proxy

+Open the Nginx configuration file (or create one if it doesn’t exist):

 ```
 sudo vi /etc/nginx/conf.d/default.conf
 ```
-Add the following content to above mentioned path
+Paste the following configuration:
 ```
 server {
     listen 80;